rust-lang/rfcs/active/0000-allocator.md

 implemented for the `Alloc` and `Direct` structs atop the [`RawAlloc` trait], with GC hooks included as needed (but optimized away when the type does not involve GC).

+Note that much of the design is built upon the `AllocCore` trait defined in [The `AllocCore` API] appendix.

 (Much of this design was contributed by Niko Matsakis.
 Niko deserves credit for the insights, and much of the text was directly